sansseriff/phd_thesis/src/chapter_05/section_07_experiment_details.md

 $$

-## Maximum Entangled Photon Source Throughput
+## Maximum entangled photon source throughput
 We observe in the small $\mu$ limit that the metrics $V$, $E_N = C_N/C_{AB}$, $E_I = C_I/C_{AB}$, and $E_S = SKR/C_{AB}$ scale linearly with $\mu$, where $E_S$ is the secret key fraction.
 Raw coincidence rate is not linear with $\mu$ due to the count rate dependent efficiency of the SNSPDs.
 As count rate increases, the detector spends a larger fraction of time in a partially reset state where photo-detection is less efficient or not possible.
 We separately collect measurements of detector efficiency versus count rate extending past 10~Mcps, and use this to extrapolate coincidence rate to higher powers.
 Then, the metrics $E_N$, $E_I$, and $E_S$ are multiplied by the extrapolated rate to define extrapolated $C_N$, $C_I$, and $SKR$ as shown in @fig:scan_extrapolate b.
 Maximum values of these metrics are highlighted by colored circular markers.

 In this work we primarily study the capability of 8 DWDM channel pairs, with some analysis of 16-pair performance.
 However, the spectrum of entangled photon pairs produced by the type-0 SPDC is quite broad, meaning spectral multiplexing across many more channels is possible.
 In @fig:scan_extrapolate the spectrum of the SPDC is overlayed with sixty 100~GHz DWDM channel pairs spanning the L, C, and S ITU bands [L-29 (1592.1~nm) through C-20 (1543.73) and C-10 (1535.82) through S-1 (1490.76)].
 The coincidence rate through these added channels can be estimated from this spectrum and the known performance of the central 8 channel pairs.
 Table 1 in the main text specifies estimates for the total rate from the 60 multiplexed spectral channels.